World’s Largest Duncan Phyfe Chair – Thomasville’s Landmark

 World's Largest Duncan Phyfe Chair in Thomasville, NC – A towering roadside attraction

-Trust me, when you roll into Thomasville and see this massive chair towering over downtown, you’ll know you’ve found something special.
-It’s been welcoming visitors since 1950, though the story goes way back further than that.
+Trust me, when you roll into Thomasville and see this massive chair, you’ll know you’ve found something special.
+It’s been welcoming visitors since 1950, though the story goes way further back than that.

 This Chair Has Seen Some Things